cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

 and specifically the Ubuntu 20.04 LTS version.

 > Ubuntu is a Linux distribution.
+> There are many, many distributions of Linux, and
+> most are probably listed on the [DistroWatch][distrowatch] site.
 > A new version of Ubuntu is released every six months.
 > The 20.04 signifies that this is the April 2020 version.
 > LTS signifies **Long Term Support**.